About OLLI at AU:

-We have fall and spring semesters that run from 8-10 weeks each.
-For a membership fee, participants may take up to 3 study groups that run during the day for 90 minutes a week.
-In addition to study groups, OLLI has a Friday Lecture Series during each semester, and extended lecture series in January and June.
+In addition to study groups, OLLI at AU has a Friday Lecture Series during each semester, and extended lecture series in January and May.

-Membership in OLLI provides an opportunity for social interaction, new friendships, and collegiality.
+Membership in OLLI at AU provides an opportunity for social interaction, new friendships, and collegiality.
 Activities are planned and operated by members.
-As a democratic membership organization, OLLI depends on the volunteer services of its members.
+As a democratic membership organization, OLLI at AU depends on the volunteer services of its members.
 Volunteering brings involvement in the Institute in meaningful, satisfying ways.
 Members are strongly encouraged to participate in one or more of the following ways:

 The Board and its various committees develop and implement policies, procedures, and activities designed to enhance the overall program.

-OLLI is an independent, nonprofit organization 501(c)(3) incorporated in Washington, DC, located at American University (AU), and is part of the Osher Lifelong Learning Institute National Network, which now includes 119 Institutes in all 50 states and the District of Columbia.
-OLLI leases space from AU for its administrative offices.
+OLLI at AU is an independent, nonprofit organization 501(c)(3) incorporated in Washington, DC, located at American University (AU), and is part of the Osher Lifelong Learning Institute National Network, which now includes 123 Institutes in all 50 states and the District of Columbia.
+OLLI at AU leases space from AU for its administrative offices.
 Members are eligible to use the university library, computers, parking, Metro shuttle service, campus store, dining facilities, and to join the Jacobs Fitness Center at a reduced rate.

-Most OLLI study groups and educational activities take place at 4801 Massachusetts Ave.
+Study groups and educational activities take place at 4801 Massachusetts Ave.
 NW.
-A few classes are held at:
+See map.

-Membership fees ($275 per semester, or $500 for fall and spring semesters) support the program.
-OLLI is further supported by an endowment from the Osher Foundation given to and managed by American University.
-OLLI receives a percentage of the interest from the endowment annually.
+Membership fees — $300 per semester or $550 for the fall and spring semesters — support the program.
+OLLI at AU is further supported by an endowment from the Osher Foundation given to and managed by American University.
+OLLI at AU receives a percentage of the interest from the endowment annually.

-The OLLI Future Fund, established by the Board of Directors, is for future space needs.
-We welcome donations to OLLI at any time.
-OLLI is a registered 501(c)(3) nonprofit corporation.
+The Friends of OLLI Fund, established by the Board of Directors, is for future space needs.
+We welcome donations to OLLI at AU at any time.
+OLLI at AU is a registered 501(c)(3) nonprofit corporation.